high-u/node-red-contrib-increment/README.md

 ## Feature

+* Can increment by any number/factor
-* Can only increment.
+* Can increment and decrement (by setting negative factor)
-* Increment any property of message object.
+* Increment any property of message/flow/global object

 ## Install